troclaux/notes/api.md

 # API (Application Programming Interface)

-> rules and protocols that allows two software programs to communicate with each other
+> rules and protocols that allows different software programs to communicate with each other

 [what are apis](https://www.redhat.com/en/topics/api/what-are-application-programming-interfaces)
 [API design - principles and best practices](https://yourbasic.org/algorithms/your-basic-api/)